on orders over $100

 Softer, more supple and often tougher than willow, rush has traditionally been favored by craftsmen over the years.
 It's a more painstaking material to use - it has to be dampened, stretched and worked - but dried rush has a knack of "setting" into the shape of a finished product.
 Twisted and braided, it's unbelievable strong.

-• All of our goods are made by hand, mindfully designed, and made to last.
+• All of our goods are handcrafted, thoughtfully designed, and made to last.

-• We support independent designers and makers producing goods in small batch runs.
+• We support independent artisans producing goods in small batch runs.

 • We are conscious of our environmental impact and choose to support artisans who are using sustainable materials and production methods.

-• Your package will be shipped in a re-used or 100% post-consumer recycled box with re-used or new sustainable packing material.
+• Your package will be shipped in a 100% post-consumer recycled or recyclable box with sustainable packing material.

 • We support ethical fair trade practices and transparency in origin, maker and materials used.